theRealAph/ScopeLocals/README.md

   into a register at the start of a method.
 Repeated uses of a scope local can be as fast as using a local variable.

-## History

-The need for scope locals arose from Project Loom.
-Loom enables a style of Java programming where threads are not a scarce resource to be carefully managed by thread pools but are much more abundant, limited only by memory.
-To allow us to create large numbers of threads &mdash;
-potentially millions &mdash; we'll need to make all of the per-thread structures scale well.
-Thread-local variables have a significant time and memory footprint when creating new threads.

-When a new `Thread` instance is created, its parent's set of inheritable thread-local variables is cloned.
-This is necessary because a thread's set of thread locals is, by design, mutable, so it cannot be shared between threads.
-Every child thread ends up carrying a local copy of its parent's entire set of thread locals, whether the child needs them or not.

 ### API